Dilant/B2METutorial/src/en/beta-status.md

 - Slightly adjust properties of balls and machinery
 - Fix the issue that score ball traces aren't reset upon restart
 - Change start position of score ball traces upon reborn
-- Add textures for balls to built-in assets
+- Add materials for balls to built-in assets

 ### `0.7.2 α` @ 2021/9/19